JihadMotii-REISys/rd-connect-cas-overlay/INSTALL_LDAP.md

 done
 ```

-* In order to create the domain
+* In order to create the domain, you must run next sentence.
+You must change `OTHERCHANGEIT` by a real password for the rd-connect.eu LDAP domain administrator, and `LASTCHANGEIT` by a real password for the 'root' user, usable under CAS and other services which rely on OpenLDAP settings.

 ```bash
 domainHashPass="$(slappasswd -s 'OTHERCHANGEIT')"